andyborrell/pygamezero_bird/docs/source/part2.rst

 - To run this you'll need to save it first, just pick a filename such as :code:`test.py`.

+- Look at the bottom of the Mu editor to see the output from your code

-What about this:
+What about this code?:

 .. code:: python

    a = 10
    if a < 5:
+     print("Wow!")
-     print("Wow a is small")
+     print("a is small")
+   print ("The End")

+*Try changing the* :code:`a = 10` *line to make all 3 print statements run*

-So as you can see (hopefully!) :code:`if` tests somethnig, in the first example if the variable :code:`a` is greater than 5, and then does whatever you tell it to do.
+So as you can see (hopefully!) :code:`if` tests something, in the first example if the variable :code:`a` is greater than 5, and then does whatever you tell it to do.

 There are two tricky things to get right with :code:`if` statements: